yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ### UILoadingBar

-In contrast to the slider is a progress bar, one of them is controling progress manually then return value and the other is seting vaule manually then update displaying.
+In contrast to the slider is a progress bar, one of them is controlling progress manually then return value and the other is setting value manually then update displaying.
 For example, when we loading some image resource the progress can show us the loading progress.
 Following is one usage:

 ``` c++
     UILoadingBar* loadingBar = UILoadingBar::create();